Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 # GTA-Fully-Convolutional-Lane-Finding
 ![alt text](https://github.com/Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/blob/master/Images/Conv%20Lane%20HALF%20SIZE.gif)

+## Algorithm Problems
+It seemed that a threshold applied to the output of the model caused a lot of the glitches seen in the above image.
+Moreover, the training data had JPG compression artifcats which resulted in poor training The master branch has an up to date version of this project, detailing the fixes/updates made

 ## How it works
 This algorithm is a fully convolutional neural network that takes a 3-channel image input and outputs a 1 channel image with its prediction of where the lanes are